Freelance Professional Photographers: Your Spouse is THE KEY to success

 If you came to me about becoming a freelancer, I would ask you one of the first questions: “Is your spouse supportive of what you’re about to do?”

-My biggest cheerleader and support is my wife, Dorie.
+My biggest cheerleader and supporter is my wife, Dorie.

-The difference between a supportive spouse and one questioning you all the time while trying to make business decisions can cost you your business.
+The difference between a supportive spouse and one who questions you all the time while you’re making business decisions can cost you your business.

 Dorie’s father was an entrepreneur, and she is very comfortable with this role.
-However, not everyone grows up in the family of an entrepreneur.
-There is a vast difference in how your household life will be when you have an employer versus running your own business.
+However, not everyone grows up in an entrepreneur’s family.
+There is a vast difference in how your household life will be when you have an employer versus when you run your own business.

-All the books on parenting emphasize the importance of the two parents being on the same game plan when it comes to raising their children.
+All the books on parenting emphasize the importance of both parents being on the same page when raising their children.
 As a result, you learn to support the other parent’s decision even if you disagree.

 If you disagree, you talk about it, and the next time something comes up again, the game plan may be different, but that is because you discussed it.